 I finished two motorbike tours in October, both as a passenger.
 Why?
 Simply put, even the most knowledgeable rider from another country is unlikely ready to tackle the roadways, let alone anywhere off the beaten track, of a country that does not have signage in the language of the foreign visitor.
 In addition, driving in Vietnam is very different than, for example, in Canada.
 I do not recommend driving a motorbike solo - following a guide does work, but only as an experienced rider.

 There are a lot of places for you to rent a motorbike in Vietnam.
 It's not easy to drive a motorbike in Vietnam, especially crowded places such as Hanoi and Ho Chi Minh City.
-You just rent a motorbike if you are very good at controlling a motorbike.
-11 months ago
+You just rent a motorbike if you are very good at controlling a motorbike. over 1 year ago

 It is safe to rent, but challenging as riding/driving in Vietnam -as in many other Asian countries- doesn't happen under western-like norms and standards.
 This being said, it is not more risky than riding in Madrid, let's say; you just need to focus on a broader spectrum of elements on the road.

 Also, you have two options for renting: day-by-day; or monthly.
 The second is clearly cheaper if you happen to live or stay longer in the country.

-Alternatively, you can buy one and resell it later, which is the most trouble-some option yet the most profitable one.
-8 months ago
+Alternatively, you can buy one and resell it later, which is the most trouble-some option yet the most profitable one. about 1 year ago

 If you don't have experience I wouldn't recommend it.
 Especially on the most crowded zones like big cities and its surroundings.
 Also the motorbikes there are put to rent are often very old or might be damaged from previous tourists, so it is really a matter of how big your trouble will be.
 I got very close to having a major accident, I was just lucky I was on a not so busy road.

-And remember - no licence, no insurance coverage.
-8 months ago
+And remember - no licence, no insurance coverage. about 1 year ago